mayflower/oxid-bepado/docs/setup.md

 with *Bepado*.

 Afterwards go to the main tab and activate the module.
 You were successful if you see a green item left of the modules name.

-Note that the structure of your database is altered by activating the module.
+Note that the structure of your database has been altered by activating the module.
 To use its functionality you have to update the OXID views.
 Go to *Services -> Tools -> Update views* to do that.

 ## 5 Test mode vs. active mode

-In the settings of the *Bepado* module you can unset the test mode which is default.
+In the settings of the *Bepado* module you can unset the test mode (which is the default setting).

 If you are in the test mode, the module will connect you to the *Bepado* sandbox where you can test the modules functionality.
 Changing into the active mode will connect you to the live *Bepado* network and allow you to start your *Bepado* experience.